-- The assessment process will normally comprise a number of steps.
-The exact process may vary depending on: the type of foods in the scope of the request and the complexity of controls; any pre-existing experience, knowledge and confidence; and what sort of modification to existing trade conditions is being sought.
-In general, the importing country should: - determine which elements of the exporting country's NFCS need to be assessed for the type of foods and the modification to existing trade conditions being sought and, when relevant, identify which aspects of existing trade are excluded from the assessment; - clearly set out the importing country's own NFCS objectives for each of the elements being assessed along with how they relate to the decision criteria; - consider whether the information submitted by the exporting country or otherwise available is sufficient to enable an appropriate analysis; - proceed with in-depth assessment applying the decision criteria and requesting additional information if deemed necessary; - consider any additional information submitted at the request of the importing country, - consider any additional controls proposed by the exporting country to facilitate a positive determination. - The importing country's assessment process should: - focus on whether the exporting country's NFCS or the relevant part meets the objectives of the importing country's NFCS or the relevant part in accordance with the decision criteria (as opposed to whether specific procedures or functions, undertaken by certain parties in the importing country, are replicated); - allow for indicators of outcomes different to the importing country's to be used by the exporting country to demonstrate the performance of its NFCS or the relevant part to achieve the importing country's objective; - weigh the outcome of the various elements relative to their impact on achieving the objectives and or overarching goals of the importing country's NFCS or relevant part; - be conducted in a cooperative and timely manner and may include the review of documents, and the use of in-country assessments / audits21 where justified as necessary22; - allow for regular discussion / consultations between the countries and the provision of clarifications and or supplementary information as required; and - appropriately protect commercially sensitive and confidential information. - 32 Other overarching considerations relevant to the assessment process may include: - freedom from conflicts of interest; - transparency of decisions and actions; - how the exporting country NFCS maintains the three characteristics of: situational awareness proactivity and continuous improvement23; and - the ability of infrastructure and resources to continue to implement the NFCS or the relevant part as described and implemented by the exporting country. - 33 Meetings between the importing country assessors and the exporting country's competent authority may assist the assessment process and their potential use should be included in the planning for the equivalence of systems assessment, as appropriate.
+- 31 The importing country's assessment process should: - focus on whether the exporting country's NFCS or the relevant part meets the objectives of the importing country's NFCS or the relevant part in accordance with the decision criteria (as opposed to whether specific procedures or functions, undertaken by certain parties in the importing country, are replicated); - allow for indicators of outcomes different to the importing country's to be used by the exporting country to demonstrate the performance of its NFCS or the relevant part to achieve the importing country's objective; - weigh the outcome of the various elements relative to their impact on achieving the objectives and or overarching goals of the importing country's NFCS or relevant part; - be conducted in a cooperative and timely manner and may include the review of documents, and the use of in-country assessments / audits where justified as necessary; - allow for regular discussion / consultations between the countries and the provision of clarifications and or supplementary information as required; and - appropriately protect commercially sensitive and confidential information. - 32 Other overarching considerations relevant to the assessment process may include: - freedom from conflicts of interest; - transparency of decisions and actions; - how the exporting country NFCS maintains the three characteristics of: situational awareness proactivity and continuous improvement; and - the ability of infrastructure and resources to continue to implement the NFCS or the relevant part as described and implemented by the exporting country. - Meetings between the importing country assessors and the exporting country's competent authority may assist the assessment process and their potential use should be included in the planning for the equivalence of systems assessment, as appropriate.
 Countries are encouraged to communicate and conduct meetings electronically, where practicable.
-Where relevant, the provision of technical assistance may also be
+Where relevant, the provision of technical assistance may also be used to support the assessment process.